raspberrypilearning/catch-the-bus-ccw/en/step_2.md

 --- task ---

-The Scratch editor is behind this window.
+The Scratch editor is behind these instructions.
 Click (or on a tablet, tap) on **Choose a Backdrop** in the Stage pane (in the bottom right-hand corner of the screen):

 ![](images/choose-a-backdrop.png)